oriel-hub/api/docs/searching.rst

    Extra fields can be requested using the **extra_fields** query parameter - see the :ref:`extra-fields` section for details.

-   The **asset_type** can be "assets" to return results across all assets, or one of the following to restrict what will be returned:
+   The **object_type** can be "assets" to return results across all :ref:`assets`, or one of the following to restrict what will be returned:

    * documents
    * organisations